-Development and Testing of a Just-in-Time Adaptive Smart Phone Intervention to Reduce Drinking
+Supplement: Development and Testing of a Just-in-Time Adaptive Smart Phone Intervention to Reduce Drinking among Homeless Adults

-The aims of this study are to identify predictors of heavy drinking and develop and test a just-in-time adaptive intervention to prevent heavy drinking days in a sample of homeless adults with Alcohol Use Disorder.
+The aim of this study is to provide additional support to complete the third phase of the study during the COVID-19 pandemic.
+Original study aims are to identify predictors of heavy drinking and develop and test a just-in-time adaptive intervention to prevent heavy drinking days in a sample of homeless adults with Alcohol Use Disorder.

 Project Phoenix: Pilot Intervention for Smokers Who Are Not Ready to Quit Smoking

 The primary long-term objective of this research is to increase smoking cessation attempts and reduce smoking relapse through the use of automated phase based mobile smoking cessation interventions.
 The primary short-term objective of this pilot study is to determine the initial utility of the novel Phoenix smartphone based smoking cessation app.